gitlabhq/gitlabhq/doc/user/admin_area/monitoring/health_check.md

 - `http://localhost/-/readiness`
 - `http://localhost/-/liveness`

-which will then provide a report of system health in JSON format.
+The readiness endpoint will provide a report of system health in JSON format.

 Readiness example output: